JasperD-UGent/keyness-ranker/README.md

 ### Step_2
 Make a normalised keyness ranking.
 Only statistically significant keyness values are taken into consideration, and the final ranking is an average of all possible study corpus (both as a whole and for each individual subcorpus) - reference corpus comparisons (both as a whole and for each individual subcorpus).
 ## Required Python modules
-The keyness calculator uses the Python modules mentioned below, so you need to have them installed for the script to work.
+The keyness ranker uses the Python modules mentioned below, so you need to have them installed for the script to work.
 - [numpy](https://pypi.org/project/numpy/)
 - [Xlsxwriter](https://pypi.org/project/XlsxWriter/)